China cooking oil scandal exposes food safety problem – DW – 07/15/2024

 Chemical tanks used for cooking oil

-The investigative report revealed that two tanker trucks were loaded with cooking oil for delivery immediately after carrying chemical products, a cost-saving measure that the media said had become an "open secret" in the supply chain.
+The investigative report into the latest scandal revealed that two tanker trucks had been loaded with cooking oil for delivery immediately after carrying chemical products, a cost-saving measure that the media said had become an "open secret" in the supply chain.

-Companies implicated in the report include state transport and storage company Sinograin, and private conglomerate Hopefull Grain and Oil Group.
-Both companies have launched their own inspections in response to the allegations.
+The two companies implicated in the report are state transport and storage company Sinograin, and private conglomerate Hopefull Grain and Oil Group.
+Both companies have launched their own investigations in response to the allegations.

 "The edible oil transport industry is effectively in a state of unregulated chaos," an editor of The Beijing News said in a video report, attributing the problem to inadequate manufacturer oversight and a lack of mandatory transport standards.